Jackpocket: History

-Series funding

-In October 2021, NJ.com reported that a New Jersey Lottery player had won a $9.4 million jackpot on a ticket ordered via the Jackpocket app.
+In October 2021, a New Jersey Lottery player won a $9.4 million jackpot on a Pick-6 ticket ordered via the Jackpocket app.

 In November 2021, the company raised a $120 million Series D round led by venture capital firm Left Lane Capital which included participation from Mark Cuban.
-To date, Jackpocket has raised $200 million and is valued at $620 million.
+Up to that point Jackpocket had raised $200 million and was valued at $620 million.

-Casino license

 In 2022, Jackpocket received a casino license in New Jersey through a deal with Caesars Interactive Entertainment and will be launching iGaming products by 2023.
+In December 2022, Jackpocket signed a sponsorship deal with the Dallas Stars of the National Hockey League.

+On February 15, 2024, the company announced its sale to DraftKings for $750 million, a deal completed on May 23.